c-rter/CallOptionSimulator/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <h1 align="left">
-Call Option Simulator
+Call Option Contract Simulator
 </h1>

 Live on Gatsby Cloud: [calloption.trade](https://www.calloption.trade)

 ---

-This simulator is designed to assist in learning call options.
+Use this web simulator to generate realistic option contract scenarios before entering the market with real money.

-Generate custom charts to see how a call option's premium changes over various scenarios and parameters.
+View day by day changes in option premium with dynamic D3 charting.

 Charts are generated based on normal distribution and options priced with the Black-Scholes-Merton model.